 The use of statins is contraindicated during pregnancy and breastfeeding.
 The use of statins should not be recommended in women of childbearing age unless they use effective contraception.
-Moreover, taking statins is contraindicated in patients whose transaminase values exceed the normal limit three-fold, as well as in patients whose keratin kinase levels exceed the upper normal value fourfold;
+Moreover, taking statins is contraindicated in patients whose transaminase values exceed the normal limit threefold, as well as in patients whose keratin kinase levels exceed the upper normal value fourfold.

-- in diabetic patients with coexisting hypertriglyceridaemia above 200 mg/dl (> 2.3 mmol/l), which persists after the LDL fraction cholesterol target has been achieved by using statins; an increase in statin dosage should be considered to lower "non-HDL" cholesterol, which is a secondary treatment target.
-Combination treatment with fenofibrate should be considered when appropriate. - 4.
-Combination therapy.
-Intensification of statin treatment should be considered before introducing combination therapy: - in the subgroup of type 2 diabetic patients characterised by Tg levels above 200 mg/dl
+In persons with diabetes with coexisting hypertriglyceridaemia above 200 mg/dl (> 2.3 mmol/l), which persists after the LDL fraction cholesterol target has been achieved by using statins; an increase in statin dosage should be considered to lower "non-HDL" cholesterol, which is a secondary treatment target.
+Combination treatment with fenofibrate should be considered when appropriate.

-- (> 2.3 mmol/l) and HDL-C levels below 35 mg/dl (< 0.9 mmol/l) who are undergoing statin-based treatment, the addition of fenofibrate is associated with a further reduction in cardiovascular events; - combination therapy with statin and ezetimibe is associated with a further reduction in LDL-C and a further reduction in cardiovascular events compared to statin monotherapy.
-As such, ezetimibe may prove useful in patients who have not achieved the recommended LDL-C reduction with the maximum tolerated dose of a statin as well as in statin-intolerant individuals.
-PCSK9 inhibitors that significantly lower LDL-C may be useful in diabetic patients with very high cardiovascular risk and persistently elevated LDL-C levels despite the administration of a second hypolipemic drug apart from the maximum tolerated dose of statins or in the case of statin intolerance (IA).
-Combination therapy with statins and other lipid-lowering drugs (ezetimibe, PCSK9 inhibitors, fenofibrate) may be applicable in achieving lipid profile targets in diabetic patients.
-Combination therapy (primarily statin + fenofibrate) is associated with an increased risk of abnormal liver function tests, myositis and rhabdomyolysis, particularly in cases where there is coexisting chronic kidney disease and high drug doses are used. - 5.
-Management of severe hypertriglyceridaemia.
-The risk of acute pancreatitis is clinically significant at Tg levels above 880 mg/dl (> 10 mmol/l).
-Hypertriglyceridaemia accounts for about 10% of cases of acute pancreatitis; however, acute pancreatitis can already occur with hypertriglyceridaemia of more than 440 mg/dl (5 mmol/l).

-\\Major cardiovascular risk factors include age, hypertension, dyslipidaemia, smoking, obesity.
+- 4. Combination therapy.
+Intensification of statin treatment should be considered before introducing combination therapy: - in the subgroup of type 2 persons with diabetes. characterised by Tg levels above 200 mg/dl statin and ezetimibe combination therapy is associated with a further reduction in LDL-C and a further reduction in cardiovascular events compared to statin monotherapy.
+Therefore, ezetimibe may find use in people who have not achieved the recommended reduction in LDL-C with the maximum tolerated dose of a statin or in people intolerant to statins.
+There are observations that the combination of moderate-dose statins with ezetimibe is an alternative to high-dose statin monotherapy because it is more effective in lowering LDL-C and better tolerated.
+Preliminary study results showed comparable efficacy (non-inferiority) of both treatment options in reducing cardiovascular events, although, there are no long-term, randomized clinical trials comparing their clinical effects.

+(> 2.3 mmol/l) and HDL-C levels below 35 mg/ dl (< 0.9 mmol/l) who are undergoing statin-based treatment, the addition of fenofibrate is associated with a further reduction in cardiovascular events;

+PCSK9 inhibitors that significantly lower LDL-C may be useful in persons with diabetes with very high cardiovascular risk and persistently elevated LDL-C levels despite the administration of a second hypolipemic medication apart from the maximum tolerated dose of statins or in the case of statin intolerance (IA).

+Combination therapy with statins and other lipid-lowering medications (ezetimibe, PCSK9 inhibitors, fenofibrate) may be applicable in achieving lipid profile targets in persons with diabetes.

+Combination therapy (primarily statin + fenofibrate) is associated with an increased risk of abnormal liver function tests, myositis and rhabdomyolysis, particularly in cases where there is coexisting chronic kidney disease and high medication doses are used.